eugene-khyst/postgresql-event-sourcing/README.md

    full consistency lag (greater than or equal to the fixed delay between polls).
 2. **The Outbox handler might process an event more than once.** It might crash after processing an event but before recording the fact that it has done so.
-When it restarts, it will then process the message again (update the read model and send an integration event).
+When it restarts, it will then process the same event again (update the read model and send an integration event).

 Integration events are delivered with at-least-once delivery guarantee.
 The exactly-once delivery guarantee is hard to achieve due to a dual-write.
 A dual-write describes a situation when you need